baka-shinji/academic-kickstart/content/authors/admin/_index.md

   url: "http://business-school.exeter.ac.uk/about/departments/economics/"

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests are development and environmental economics, currently focusing on the economic impact of endemic diseases in sub-Saharan Africa and natural resource management under regime shifts.
 Additionally, I work on stochastic processes and probability theory.
-Also a pianist.
+Also a concert pianist.

 interests:
 - Environmental economics